staD020/png2prg/readme.md

-# PNG2PRG 1.5.3-dev by burg
+# PNG2PRG 1.5.4-dev by burg

 Png2prg converts a 320x200 image (png/gif/jpeg) to a c64 hires or
-multicolor bitmap, charset, petscii or sprites prg.
+multicolor bitmap, charset, petscii, ecm or sprites prg.
 It will find the best matching palette and background/bitpair-colors automatically, no need to modify your source images or configure a palette.